z-logo

 Scite

 Scite offers a unique twist not just by linking to research papers, but also by showing how papers reference each other, whether positively, negatively, or neutrally.
 It gives you a clearer picture of the quality and context behind a paper’s citations.
-While it’s great for critical research evaluation, it doesn’t go beyond citation analysis, so it's more limited compared to an AI tool for research that can handle summaries or literature reviews.
+While it’s great for critical research evaluation, it doesn’t go beyond citation analysis, so it's more limited compared to AI tools for research that can handle summaries or literature reviews.

 • Best for: Evaluating the credibility of papers by analysing how they're cited.